What Is a Second Mortgage?

 GLM Mortgage Group provides second mortgage services including many options that will fit your financial means.
-Our team specializes in assisting individuals who own multiple properties and is ready to help.
+Our team specializes in assisting individuals who own multiple properties.

 To borrow money for a second mortgage, you’re required to have equity in your home.
 Home equity is the value of your home, minus any money owed against it.
 For example, if your home is worth $200,000 with a $130,000 mortgage, then your home equity is $70,000.
 Additional factors include:

 - Second mortgage closing costs can range up to 10% of the amount you borrow, depending on the lender

 - You can use a second mortgage for debt consolidation or for major purchases

 - Your credit score and loan to value ratio affects second mortgage interest rates – a higher credit score will result in lower mortgage interest rates, while a lower score means higher mortgage interest rates

 - Second mortgage interest rates are higher than first mortgage interest rates – but are still lower than most credit card interest rates